microsoft/DeepSpeed/docs/_tutorials/megatron.md

 Furthermore, less model parallelism also results in less communication between model parallel GPUs, which further boosts performance.
 Larger batch size has a similar effect of increasing the computational granularity as well as reducing communication, also resulting in better performance.
-Therefore, with DeepSpeed and ZeRO-2 integration into Megatron, we elevate the model scale and speed to an entirely new level.
+Therefore, with DeepSpeed and ZeRO-2 integration into Megatron, we elevate the model scale and speed to an entirely new level compared to Megatron alone..

 ![DeepSpeed-vs-Megatron](../assets/images/zero-full.png)
 <p align="center">